The AsyncTree interface

 Trailing slashes have several purposes:

 First, they are useful to someone looking at a list of keys.
-If you get the keys of a folder, for example:
+Origami’s keys command, for example, will display the keys in a folder:

 - README.md